This website is the Atlanta Sacred Harp singers' guide to shape note singings in Georgia.

 Georgia is in the middle of the traditional shape note heartland.
 The Sacred Harp was published in 1844

 by Georgia residents B. F. White and E. J. King.

 Shape note singing survives as a living tradition in Georgia to this day.

 New singers from many different backgrounds are attracted to the powerful old songs

-and find that shape note singing is not only a release for the spirit, it's also a lot of fun.
+and find that shape note singing is a release for the spirit and a lot of fun.

 If you have not tried shape note singing before, see our